-- (a) The Court has provided an adequate and suitable environment for jurors.
-The Chief Deputy Jury Commissioner shall ensure that: - (b) The entrance and registration area are clearly identified and appropriately maintained to accommodate the daily flow of prospective jurors. - (c) Jurors shall be accommodated in pleasant waiting facilities with suitable amenities. - (d) Jury deliberation rooms should include space, furnishings and facilities conducive to reaching a fair verdict.
-The safety and security of deliberation rooms should be ensured by the courtroom bailiff who shall request assistance from security officers where necessary. - (e) To the extent feasible, juror facilities have been arranged to minimize contact between jurors, parties, counsel and the public.
+- (1) The Court has provided an adequate and suitable environment for jurors.
+The Chief Deputy Jury Commissioner shall ensure that: - (a) The entrance and registration areas are clearly identified and appropriately maintained to accommodate the daily flow of perspective jurors.

-(f) The Chief Deputy Jury Commissioner shall routinely tour and review such facilities and report any deficiency to the Administrative Judge of the Court of Common Pleas and the Court Administrator.
+- (b) Jurors shall be accommodated in pleasant waiting facilities with suitable amenities. - (c) Jury deliberation rooms should include space, furnishings and facilities conductive to reaching a fair verdict.
+The safety and security of deliberation rooms should be ensured by the courtroom bailiff who shall request assistance from security officers where necessary. - (d) To the extent feasible, juror facilities have been arranged to minimizer contact between jurors, parties, counsel and the public. - (e) The Chief Deputy Jury Commissioner shall routinely tour and review such facilities and report any deficiency to the Administrative Judge of the Court of Common Pleas and the Court Administrator.